UniversalDevicesInc/pgc-python-interface/README.md

 * You must have docker installed on the machine you plan to test with.
 This is outside the scope of this document.
 * Use the test platform at https://pgtest.isy.io/
 * Add any NodeServer using the store as normal, but use the checkbox 'development' in the Add NodeServer dialog.
-* For Python NodeServers use [this Dockerfile](https://github.com/UniversalDevicesInc/pgc_nodeserver/blob/beta/Dockerfile)
+* For Python NodeServers use [this Dockerfile](https://github.com/UniversalDevicesInc/pgc_nodeserver/blob/beta/Dockerfile.test)
-* For Node.JS NodeServers use [this Dockerfile](https://github.com/UniversalDevicesInc/pgc_nodeserver/blob/beta/Dockerfile.node)
+* For Node.JS NodeServers use [this Dockerfile](https://github.com/UniversalDevicesInc/pgc_nodeserver/blob/beta/Dockerfile.node.test)
 * Modify the DockerFile to add your local code

 Save the Dockerfile as 'Dockerfile' regardless of which one you use.
 Place the DockerFile somewhere below your NodeServer code.
 E.G. ~/dev/ if your NodeServer sits at ~/dev/nodeserver.
 The reason for this is that Docker will not allow you to copy files from outside its path into it for security reasons.
-You will notice the line "# COPY ecobee/ /app/template/" Uncomment it by removing the # and then change ecobee to the folder of your NodeServer.
+You will notice the line "COPY ecobee/ /app/template/" Change ecobee to the folder of your NodeServer.
 Leave /app/template/ as the destination or it will not work.

 * Grab the Docker PGURL from the Details page of the NodeServer on the website.
 It should look like this
 ```